Blog/Ultimate Guide to French Press Coffee for Businesses/French Press Coffee Setup for Offices: A Complete Guide 2026

 4. Simplicity and Reliability

 No machine breakdowns, no descaling, no service contracts.
 A French press is virtually indestructible.
 For offices that value uptime, this is a game-changer.
+One of our clients, a tech startup in Austin, switched from a pod machine that broke down monthly to a French press station and hasn't had a single coffee-related outage in two years.
 Learn more about maintenance in our guide on How to Clean a French Press Effectively.

 How to Set Up a French Press Coffee Station in Your Office